ulrichoke/k8s/README.md

 ### Rolling Update (default deployment strategy in k8s)
-Each pod in a deployment will be taken down and replaced by a newer version one by one.
+N% of pods in a deployment will be taken down and replaced by equivalent few newer version at a time.
 Related k8s commands are:

 - kubectl apply -f ...